Wisconsin court sides with former PSC member in line dispute

 Associated Press

 MADISON, Wis.
-(AP) — The Wisconsin Supreme Court’s conservative majority has sided with a former member of the state Public Service Commission who did not want to testify in court about his personal relationships with utility companies building a new power line that he voted to approve.
-Opponents argued the evidence showed that former PSC Commissioner Mike Huebsch had at least an appearance of bias when he voted to approved the $492 million project in 2019 and because of that the permit should be invalidated.
-But the Supreme Court ruled 4-3 on Thursday that Huebsch should not have to testify about those relationships.
+(AP) — The Wisconsin Supreme Court’s conservative majority has sided with a former member of the state Public Service Commission who did not want Opponents argued the evidence showed that former PSC Commissioner Mike Huebsch had at least an appearance of bias when he voted to approved the $492 million project in 2019 and because of that the permit should be invalidated.
+But the Supreme Court ruled 4-3 on Thursday that Huebsch did not have to turn over his phone, saying no serious risk of bias was shown.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.